gcalderone/GModelFit.jl/docs/src/misc.md

 ```
 ![](assets/example_viewers.png)

-Also, you can generate an HTML file to be displayed with any modern browser with:
+Also, you can generate an HTML file (which will be automatically opened using your default browser) with:

 ```@example abc
 using GFitViewer